Mowje/hpka/README.md

   12  | Forbidden key type *
   13  | Invalid route *
   14  | Signature expired
-  15  | Refused sessionId registration
+  15  | Refused sessionId registration / Error in sessionId revocation

 Note : Error codes marked with a "\*" means that these errors have to be managed on the application level.